 In addition to the costs, the operating times of the BBk services must also be taken into account, because only TIPS is a 24/7/365 service.

-In November 2022 (planning status Sep 2020), the core elements of the system will be consolidated and converted to ISO 20022.
+With the TARGET2 Big Bang in November 2022 (planning status Sep 2020), the core elements of the system will be consolidated and converted to ISO 20022.
 The account structure for the banks will also be simplified and the monopoly for access will be dissolved.
 The BBk provides information on the status of the TARGET2 / T2S consolidation, as does the European Central Bank.

 Alternatives to the Eurosystem?

 The Eurosystem is not the only clearing system that is SEPA compliant.
 The current list is published at the EPC.